Not only more popular with the ladies, but better at being evil.

 - McGee, of NCIS, wrote a novel somewhat based on people he knew.
 As each member of the team learned about how their counterpart was portrayed, they took offense at the idea.
 Tim made it very clear that the fictional versions weren't the same, but almost everyone said methinks thou doth protest too much.
 Except Gibbs, who didn't mind because "Special Agent Tibbs" was awesomeness incarnate, did not have sex with cadavers, and was not shipped with the counterpart of another agent because Mcgee thought they'd make a nice couple.

-- Red Dwarf: Cat is pretty excited to meet his alternate dimension counterpart as he thinks it will be a female cat person - it turns out to be a dog person.
+- In "Parallel Universe", Cat is pretty excited to meet his alternate dimension counterpart as he thinks it will be a female cat person - it turns out to be a male dog person.

 - Earlier, there is an episode where Rimmer is copied, they annoy each other, and eventually Lister just deletes one.